ans-cloud/azure_service_catalogue/subscription-deployment/readme.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template will create a new Azure Subscription and a Resource Group within it.
+This template will create a new Azure Subscription.

 You must have an owner, contributor, or Azure subscription creator role on an invoice section or owner or contributor role on a billing profile or a billing account to create subscriptions.